DONALD Trump didn’t just defeat Hillary Clinton.

 “The only difference is that WikiLeaks exposed the ugly truth.
 Much of the media world has long tilted left, but this year, the bias became open and notorious war because the liberal bell cow decided that Trump was not deserving of basic fairness.

-“When The New York Times crossed the Rubicon by allowing reporters to express their opinions in so-called news stories, the floodgates opened across the country as imitators followed suit.”
+reporters to express their opinions in so-called news stories, the floodgates opened across the country as imitators followed suit.”

 By explicitly antagonising the media in their penned enclosure and labelling journalists variously “disgusting”, “dishonest”, “crooked” and “sleazy”, Mr Trump invited ever more attacks on himself.